winitzki/scall/tutorial/programming_dhall.md

 ```

 The types `Union1` and `Union2` are different because the constructor named `Right` requires different data types within `Union1` and `Union2`.
-Because constructor names are always written together with the union type, there is no conflict between `Union1.Left` and `Union2.Left`, or between `Union1.Right` and `Union2.Right`.
+Constructor names are always written together with the union type.
+So, there is no conflict between `Union1.Left` and `Union2.Left`, or between `Union1.Right` and `Union2.Right`.
-A conflict would occur if we could write simply `Left` for those constructors, but Dhall does not support that.
+A conflict would occur if we could write simply `Left` and `Right` for those constructors, but Dhall does not support that.

 ### Pattern matching